SalesforceCommerceCloud/pwa-kit/packages/pwa/README.md

 4. Optionally assign aliases to locale ID and site ID.
 5. Manage multiple business manager sites that are hosted in the same domain.
 6. Manage multiple business manager sites based on multiple domains that can be deployed to different Managed Runtime environment.

+### Dedicated Configuration Files

+At project generation a single `default` configuration is created.
+For most cases a single configuration file will get the job done.
+But there are times where you want to have a different configuration for a different environment.
+These environments for example could be, a developers local machine, a remote `production` environment, or a remote `staging` environment.
+In all these cases you want to use a different configuration for each.

+To achieve this the way in which we resolve what configuration file to use is done in the following way.
+First, we check to see if there is a config file named after your remote Managed Runtime environment, if none it found we'll then look for a `local` configuration (only if we are running on a developers machine), finally if we still don't find a configuration, we'll load the `default` config file `config/default.js`.

+This allows you do these but not limited to things:

+- Each developer can have their own configuration, connection to their own Commerce API sandboxes.
+- Deploy a single codebase application to multiple environments with their own specific configurations (Multiple B2C Site with Different Domains).

+Furthermore, your configurations can be written in any of the following languages, `.js`, `.yml`, `.yaml`, or `.json`.
+And will be marched based on that priority.

 ### Customize URLs